cschabl/active-jdbc-gradle-kotlin-example/README.md

 * Examine the output

 ## Attribution
-This project has been derived of project [activejdbc-gradle](https://github.com/javalite/activejdbc-gradle).
+This project has been derived from project [activejdbc-gradle](https://github.com/javalite/activejdbc-gradle).